 BSC Service desk records the defect in the action request system Remedy generating a Help Desk (HD) number; which is unique to the ISRA, NHHDA and EAC/AA Deliverables.

-Cognizant investigates into the defect and when it’s confirmed to be a software fault; a resolution is shared to the NHHDA in the form of amended software.
-If the defect transforms to be a new requirement on the system after investigation, Cognizant and ELEXON works together with NHHDA towards its implementation.
+CGI investigates into the defect and when it’s confirmed to be a software fault; a resolution is shared to the NHHDA in the form of amended software.
+If the defect transforms to be a new requirement on the system after investigation, CGI and ELEXON work together with NHHDA towards its implementation.

-Any associated change to the software is labelled and tracked by Cognizant’s SVN tool.
+Any associated change to the software is labelled and tracked by CGI SVN tool.

 The Release Notes associated with a software release give the Help desk number for changes made to the controlled software.